vetematts/vetematts/readme.md

 # Hey, I'm Matt 👋

 Currently coding my way through a full-stack web developer bootcamp.
+Recently diving into Python as well!

 ---

-## 🔧 Things I'm Learning
+## 🔧 What I'm Working On

+- Exploring Python programming
-- HTML Basics
+- Building web pages with HTML
-- CSS basics and layout styling
+- Designing layouts and styles with CSS
-- Markdown for documentation
+- Writing documentation in Markdown
-- Version Control using Git
+- Managing projects with Git version control

 ## 📱 Connect with me